JokerJohn/DCReg/README.md

 # DCReg

-DCReg: Decoupled Characterization for Robust LiDAR Registration
+DCReg: Decoupled Characterization for Robust LiDAR Registrationgit a